 - A. Penalty for violation of Section 4.
-A violation of Section 4 by the owner of the food establishment, farm winery, limited brewery, or limited distillery, and any manager or assistant manager, however titled, responsible for the operation and management of the food establishment, farm winery, limited brewery, or limited distillery on the date of the violation, is punishable as a Class 3 misdemeanor. - B. Penalty for violation of Section 5.
-A violation of Section 5 by the owner or tenant of the private property on which the gathering is located, is punishable as a Class 3 misdemeanor.
-A violation of Section 5 by any person attending a gathering, after first being warned by a law enforcement officer to disperse from the gathering because it exceeds the limitation for a gathering and having failed to disperse after a reasonable period of time, is punishable as a Class 4 misdemeanor. - C. Penalty for violation of Section 6.
-A violation of Section 6 by any person subject to its requirements is punishable as a Class 4 misdemeanor. - D. Injunctive relief.
+A violation of Section 4 by the owner of the food establishment, farm winery, limited brewery, or limited distillery, and any manager or assistant manager, however titled, responsible for the operation and management of the food establishment, farm winery, limited brewery, or limited distillery on the date of the violation, is punishable as a Class 3 misdemeanor.
+Section 4(D) is not enforced pursuant to this ordinance. - B. Penalty for violation of Section 5.
+A violation of Section 5 by the owner or tenant of the private property on which the gathering is located, is punishable as a Class 1 misdemeanor.
+A violation of Section 5 by any person attending the gathering, after first being warned by a law enforcement officer to disperse from the gathering because it exceeds the limitation for a gathering and having failed to disperse after a reasonable period of time not to exceed two minutes, is punishable as a Class 1 misdemeanor.
+Section 5(D) is not enforced pursuant to this ordinance. - C. Penalty for violation of Section 6.
+A violation of Section 6 by any person subject to its requirements is punishable as a Class 1 misdemeanor.
+No person under the age of 18 is subject to a criminal penalty for failing to wear a face covering. - D. Injunctive relief.
 The County, the Board of Supervisors, and any County officer authorized by law, may seek to enjoin the continuing violation of any provision of this ordinance by bringing a proceeding for an injunction in any court of competent jurisdiction.